practicalcomputerscience/MicrobenchmarkGPHLlanguages/10 - Lines Of source Code (LOC): verbosity/README.md

 $
 ```

 The actual SLOC number is 199 and not 214.
-My Perl script (_lines_of_source_code_count.pl_) does the counting now correctly after fixing the block comments in the source code file (and in the [OCaml source code file](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/blob/main/03%20-%20source%20code/02%20-%20functional%20languages/OCaml/random_bitstring_and_flexible_password_generator_main.ml)):
+My Perl script does the counting now correctly after fixing the block comments in the source code file (and in the [OCaml source code file](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/blob/main/03%20-%20source%20code/02%20-%20functional%20languages/OCaml/random_bitstring_and_flexible_password_generator_main.ml)):

 ```
 ...